ozanmutlu/Gitlab-Docs-MCP/README.md

 ## Installation

-This server works with any MCP-compatible AI assistant including GitHub Copilot, Claude Desktop, and other MCP clients.
+This server works with any MCP-compatible AI assistant including GitHub Copilot, Claude Desktop, Docker Desktop, and other MCP clients.

+### Docker Desktop (Recommended)

+The easiest way to use this MCP server is through Docker Desktop's MCP Toolkit:

+1. **Install Docker Desktop** (with MCP support)
+2. **Open MCP Toolkit** in Docker Desktop
+3. **Search for "gitlab-docs"** in the catalog
+4. **Enable the server** - that's it!

+No configuration needed - Docker handles everything automatically.

 ### GitHub Copilot (VS Code)